 Today the Red Cross centre on Denmark St. is still used by volunteers to provide short-term loans of medical equipment, such as wheelchairs for people with a disability or illness.

-“The Wokingham Memorial Clinic,” Wokingham's Virtual Museum, accessed December 12, 2019, https://wokingham-tc.gov.uk/museum/document/WTH0596.
+“The Wokingham Memorial Clinic,” Wokingham's Virtual Museum, accessed January 27, 2020, https://www.wokingham-tc.gov.uk/museum/document/WTH0596.